thepushkarp/birmd/README.md

 ---

-Uses Character-based RNNs trained on a the [common names of around 11k birds](https://en.wikipedia.org/wiki/List_of_birds_by_common_name) to generate a new bird name.
+Uses Character-based RNNs trained on the [common names of around 11k birds](https://en.wikipedia.org/wiki/List_of_birds_by_common_name) to generate a new bird name.
 Wow such awesome!